avitorio/outstatic/apps/web/outstatic/content/docs/github-applications.md

 - Generate a **Client Secret** by clicking on **Generate a new client secret**

+- In your application settings, click on "Install App" and click "Install" for the account/organization where you want to add the repository.

+- You can select to give permission to all repositories inside the account/organization but it is best to choose "Only select repositories" and add your repository there.
+(You can still change your app permission in the account/organization settings).

 Then you only need to follow the [Getting Started Guide](/docs/getting-started) to configure your application with these values.